CMSSNU/SKNanoAnalyzer/docs/DevelopmentGuide.md

 ## Before Making Changes
 ### Interplay between `SystematicHelper` and `Correction`
 This Analyzer is developed to use with `SystematicHelper` class.
-If you want to add some new correction, or etc. that relates with the systematic variation, please end it's list of parameters should end with
+If you want to add some new correction, or etc. that relates with the systematic variation, please it's list of parameters should end with
 ```cpp
 // Correction.h
 float Correction::YOUR_NEW_FUNCTION(PARMETERS... , const variation syst, const TString &source="total")